2020-fall-cs454-team9/chatbot-CGMH/README.md

 ## Introduction

 In this project, we propose a search-based approach that automatically generates chatbot test input of high quality.
-Our approach uses the Metropolis-Hasting algorithm, where we improve on an existing paper by N. Miao et al. (2019) to generate input data in the form of questions.
+Our approach uses the Metropolis-Hastings algorithm, where we improve on an existing paper by N. Miao et al. (2019) to generate input data in the form of questions.
 Through our comparison with human-generated test input in terms of both the generated test input and the chatbot output when putting in the generated test input, we show that the model-generated test input using our approach is more diverse and relevant to the topic keyword than the human-generated test input.

 ## Requirements